 Prior to the extraordinary general meeting of Poema Global in connection with the Business Combination, holders of 29,506,265 Poema Global's Class A ordinary shares exercised their right to redeem their shares for cash at a redemption price of approximately \$10.006 per share, for an aggregate redemption amount of \$295,230,432.36, representing approximately 86% of the total Poema Global Class A Shares then outstanding.
 The Selling Securityholders can sell, under this prospectus, up to 173,175,500 Ordinary Shares constituting (on a post-exercise basis) approximately 63.9% of our issued and outstanding Ordinary Shares as of April 4, 2022 (assuming the exercise of all of our outstanding Warrants).
 Additionally, if all the Warrants are exercised, the Selling Securityholders would own an additional 26,650,000 Ordinary Shares, representing an additional 9.8% of the total outstanding Ordinary Shares.
 Sales of a substantial number of Ordinary Shares in the public market by the Selling Securityholders and/or by our other existing securityholders, or the perception that those sales might occur, could result in a significant decline in the public trading price of our Ordinary Shares and could impair our ability to raise capital through the sale of additional equity securities.
-Despite such a decline in the public trading price, certain Selling Securityholders may still experience a positive rate of return on the securities they purchased due to the lower price that they purchased their Ordinary Shares on June 6, 2022, (a) the Sponsor may experience potential profit of up to \$5.56 per share; (b) the Private Investors may experience potential profit (loss) of between \$1.56 to \$4.42 per share; and (c) the Equity Grant Recipients may experience a potential profit of \$5.56 per share; (b) the Private Investors may experience potential profit of the price of the Company's Ordinary Shares exceeds \$10.00 per Ordinary Share.
+Despite such a decline in the public trading price, certain Selling Securityholders may still experience a positive rate of return on the securities they purchased due to the lower price that they purchased their Ordinary Shares compared to other public investors and be incentivized to sell its securities when others are not.
+Based on the closing price of our Ordinary Shares on June 6, 2022, (a) the Sponsor may experience potential profit of up to \$5.56 per share; (b) the Private Investors may experience potential profit of the Equity Grant Recipients may experience a potential profit of \$5.56 per share.
+The PIPE investors may experience potential profit of the Company's Ordinary Shares exceeds \$10.00 per Ordinary Share and the holders of Warrants ma